Gaia3D/-Deprecated-F4DConverter/README.md

 > When "-idPrefix" and/or "-idSuffix" are used, the name of created F4D folder is F4D_|prefix|originalDataFileName|suffix|.
 >
 > All folder paths injected MUST exist before running the converter.
 F4DConverter doesn't create folders automatically.

+## stuffs to be implemented from now on ##
+> Priority is not considered.
+- fix critical bugs in handling .3ds with textures.
+- extract parameters used in processing out to arguments.
+(ex : resolution of spatial octree / visibility indices, changing coordinate axis, making center of bounding box into local origin, level of triangle sorting in vbo, and so on)